psaxioti/OpenTRIM/README.md

 }
 ```

-> Comments in JSON config file are ignored by the program
+> Comments in JSON are accepted.

-Copy/paste and edit the above to create a new input file.
+The easiest way to get started is to copy/paste the above configuration make changes and save to a new input file.

 Most of the options shown here are default values and can be omitted.
 The `target/materials` and `target/regions` must always be given.